 2. Unsubscribe to unwanted commercial newsletters.

-To unsubscribe, open one of their emails, scroll down, and find the word “unsubscribe.”
+Most business places their unsubscribe button at the very bottom of the email.
+So you would have to open one of their emails, scroll down, and find the word “unsubscribe.”

 Some email services, like Apple and Gmail, allow users to unsubscribe from mailing lists with a click of a button.